Nocturne

 The JoinSplit circuit has a total of 13 public inputs:

-1. operationDigest: The hash of the operation the JoinSplit is associated with.
-The hash is computed outside the circuit using keccak256 and is reduced modulo pp to an element of Fp\mathbb{F}_p.
+1. operationDigest: The hash of the the JoinSplit is associated with.
+The hash is computed outside the circuit using keccak256 and is reduced modulo ppp to an element of Fp\mathbb{F}_pFp.

-4. refundAddrH1CompressedY: The Y-coordinate of the compressed encoding of the first component of the refund address in the associated operation
+4. refundAddrH1CompressedY: The Y-coordinate of the of the first component of the refund address in the associated operation

-5. refundAddrH2CompressedY: The Y-coordinate of the compressed encoding of the second component of the refund address in the associated operation
+5. refundAddrH2CompressedY: The Y-coordinate of the of the second component of the refund address in the associated operation

 6. newNoteACommitment: The note commitment for the first output note